 Original letters and photocopies sent to Mr. and Mrs. D. Hebert Way and family, 1946-1949.
 Include discussion of the events in the Middle East after World War II and the news of his orphanage.

-Overview The papers revolve around three principals and provide a picture of Quakers in Palestine in the 20th century: Khalil A. Totah, his second wife, Eva Marshall Totah and his first wife, Ermina Jones Totah.
+Overview The papers revolve around three topics and provide a picture of Quakers in Palestine in the 20th century: Khalil A. Totah, his second wife, Eva Marshall Totah and his first wife, Ermina Jones Totah.
 Khalil Totah discusses the situation in Palestine, primarily in the 1930s, and speaks of his own life and aspirations, as when he became a Quaker minister.
-His diaries expand the picture, adding information about Friends Boys School in Ramallah (Palestine) and his understanding of the...
+His diaries expand the picture, adding information about Friends Boys School in Ramallah (Palestine) and his understanding of the political...

 - Arabs 1